LinerSu/nyu-pl-spring-20-rec/Week 15/README.md

 		       for(int i=0; i<10000; i++){
 			   count += 1;
 			}
-			System.out.println(this.count % 10 == 0); // Might be false if we avoid synchronizzation
+			System.out.println(this.count % 10 == 0); // Might be false if we avoid synchronization
 		   }
 		}